FoenixRetro/Documentation/f256/experiments.md

 Arguments are passed in the `ext` and `extlen` kernel arguments.
 This approach has been cleared with Jessie Oberreuter, the MicroKernel author, and is also suitable for passing arguments through the RunNamed and RunBlock kernel functions.

 `ext` will contain an array of pointers, on for each argument given on the commandline.
 The first pointer is the program name itself.
 The list is terminated with a null pointer. `extlen` contains the length in bytes of the array, less the null pointer.
 For instance, if two parameters are passed, `extlen` will be 4.
-These strings should be copied into the programs memory if it takes over the machine.
+These strings should be copied into the programs memory if it uses the area used by DOS for storage.